utkuufuk/trello-budget/README.md

 ```

 ### Invoke Functions
  * Create a new collection called `config` in your Cloud Firestore and create a document called `auth` in it.
-Then set your username & password in it as shown below:
+ * Set your username, password & [trello secret](https://trello.com/app-key) in it as shown below:

  ![Auth Doc](auth.png)